-The other problem with trying to find out information on EuroLotto.com is that because of the name the list of websites that come up is prioritized to EuroMillions, an official registered lottery.
-After several hours of weeding through articles, comments and sites that make access available, I gave up.
+The other problem with trying to find out information on EuroLotto.com is that because of the name the list of websites that come up is prioritized to EuroMillions; an official registered lottery.
+After several hours of weeding through articles, comments, and sites that make access available, I gave up.

 The Bottom Line at EuroLotto

 Firstly putting together a daily lottery that offers €25 million as its jackpot makes me suspicious.
-In looking at them and weeding through the small print, this one just doesn’t feel right.
-I particularly had problems with EuroLotto.com’s statement that the first payment can be made within 30 days of the winning draw – so where’s all the money?
+In looking at them and weeding through the small print, this one doesn’t feel right.
+I mainly had problems with EuroLotto.com’s statement that the first payment can be made within 30 days of the winning draw – so where’s all the money?

 Clean and pretty site